 An old rule of thumb suggested that your kitchen needed to be at least eight feet by 12 feet if you wanted to add an island.
 Today, because there are so many possible shapes and sizes for a kitchen island (not to mention movable kitchen islands) that’s not always the case.

 L-shaped kitchen islands provide multi-zoned workspaces for homes with multiple chefs.
 U-shaped islands surround the cook on all three sides and provide room for appliances, storage, and sinks.
 Some homeowners even have circular islands.

-Some measurements you should abide by include the space needed to swing open your refrigerator door or open your dishwasher.
-Generally, plan on allowing at least 39 inches between an island and any opposing obstacle, and a 48-inch clearance is preferred.
-Remember, you probably won’t be the only person in the kitchen, so it’s good to plan for space for another person to be able to move around someone washing dishes or staring inside the refrigerator.
-If you are planning a kitchen for accessibility, most wheelchairs need a 60-inch circle to turn completely.
+Some measurements you should abide by include the space needed to swing your refrigerator door open or open your dishwasher.
+Plan to allow at least 39 inches between an island and any opposing obstacle.
+A 48-inch clearance is preferred.